State of Nevada Content Management System (CMS) Users

 As of 2/16/18 our new ADA Remediation Training Class is in our eLearn environment.
 The training class is recommended for State of Nevada Content Management System (CMS) users that have a website there or users who are thinking about adding a site to the CMS in the near future.

 Training class includes topics to help users:

-- Remediate their current non-compliant web pages to ADA complaint templates
+- Remediate their current non-compliant web pages to ADA compliant templates

-- Remediate non-complaint documents; Word, Excel, PowerPoint, PDF to ADA compliant documents in ten easy steps or less
+- Remediate non-compliant documents; Word, Excel, PowerPoint, PDF to ADA compliant documents in ten easy steps or less

 - Find additional training resources

 Accessing the Course

 - Department of Administration